chentai-tech/environment/README.md

 # environment
-this is an online form for CT to note your job.
+this is an online form for CT to note your job progress.